3-minute case study: Clearing a path to care for the homeless

 Sacramento became the only city in the state to enroll in the program when its county opted out.
 The city named its local version of Whole Person Care “Pathways to Health + Home" to create a sense of ownership and show the focus of its particular program.
 It aims to provide semi-permanent to permanent housing to 2,000 homeless individuals by 2020 through a more coordinated, responsive, and sustainable system.

 Nerell, using her existing expertise with Sacramento Covered, helped define and direct the city's initiative; Sacramento Covered has now been contracted with the city to spearhead these efforts.

 It can now receive referrals directly and immediately from hospitals, health clinics, and city services for homeless individuals without healthcare coverage, with enrollment based on the city's established utilization criteria to quickly identify those who qualify.

 Sacramento Covered's paraprofessional health workers in the field also connect directly with enrollees.
 “We develop a shared-care plan that is person-centered and extrapolates goals with the enrollee: What do they want to start with?
 Health?
 Housing?
 Social Security?
 Disability?
 We address all of the above," says Nerell.

-Health data from that intake meeting become the basis of a shared electronic care plan that will update across medical records and provide alerts when an enrollee is hospitalized.
+Health data from that intake meeting become the basis of a shared electronic care plan that will update across medical record and provide alerts when an enrollee is hospitalized.